-Need to (or want to) have a virtual wedding: Remember, we’ve got a guide for that.
+Need to (or want to) have a virtual wedding: We’ve got a guide for that.

 Pick Your Wedding Date: Sure, you’re going to need to find a venue and figure out what dates they have free.
 But here is our guide on the other things you should think through before you put a date on it.
 And once you have a date, you might want to send out a save the date, so here are some of our favorite ideas for those.

 THINK ABOUT VENDORS: First things first: we have a guide full of folks who are committed to honoring your diverse and awesome commitment.
 They are awesome people and awesome vendors, and you should start your search right there.
 Then, here’s how you hire a wedding photographer, for one.
 (Psst: If photography is a top priority, this is a vendor you probably want to lock down ASAP because the best of them book up fast.)
 We also have advice on hiring a florist, hiring a caterer, and hiring a videographer.
 Speaking of vendors, make sure you get contracts for everyone you work with (yes, even the ones you’re friends with).
 We’ve got the useful advice on that right here, plus what to do about tipping your vendors.

 Finally, Some really fun stuff!